kwanmo2/kwanmo2.github.io/docs/navigation-structure.md

 The main navigation for your Just the Docs site is on the left side of the page at large screens and on the top (behind a tap) on small screens.
 The main navigation can be structured to accommodate a multi-level menu system (pages with children and grandchildren).

-By default, all pages will appear as top level pages in the main nav unless a parent page is defined (see [Pages with Children](#pages-with-children)).
+By default, all pages will appear as top level pages in the main nav unless a parent page is defined (see [Pages with Children][1]).

 ---